Evanston Property History

 Research the history of Evanston property using records and listings in our collections.

-- Five books detailing the University's real estate holdings and transactions from 1856 to 1942.
-The school owned a significant part of Evanston during these years, so much of the city is covered by this records.
-These include maps of blocks divided into numbered lots, corresponding with the numbering on the Theodore Reese map, with a history of each lots use, sales, ownership on the facing page.
-Properties are located in Chicago, Wilmette, and Wisconsin in addition to Evanston.
-For more information, see the inventory to this collection and an example of the land book records .
+- Land books detailing the University's real estate holdings and transactions, 1856 -1942.
+These include maps of blocks divided into numbered lots (corresponding with the interactive map of Evanston, below) with a history of each lot's use, sales and ownership.
+Properties are located in Chicago, Wilmette and Wisconsin in addition to Evanston.
+See collection details.

-- An extensive, though incomplete, collection of directories ranging from 1879 into the 1960s.
+- Evanston city directories, 1879 - 1960s.
 Residents are listed along address and, usually, occupation.
 Many contain a reverse-directory organized by street.
-These directories are available both in the Archives and online, at the Internet Archive .
+Access directories in the Internet Archive.

-- Records relating to University real estate transactions.
-These contain land deeds, warranty deeds, waivers of reversion, title abstracts, and sales contracts spanning from 1897 to 1942, mostly consisting of records from the 1920s and 1930s.
-Also included are assessment bills, special assessments, and tax receipts from 1917 to 1941.
+- Northwestern real estate transaction records, 1897-1942.
+These contain land deeds, warranty deeds, waivers of reversion, title abstracts and sales contracts, with most records from the 1920s and 1930s.

-- Cancelled leases on property owned by Northwestern, grouped by property and arranged numerically in order of property real estate number.
+- Northwester property canceled leases.
+Leases are grouped by property and arranged numerically in order of property real estate number.